-- 17.6 In respect of all matters voted on at the Meeting, which are not a formal recorded vote, the minutes will record how each Voting Councillor voted or whether they abstained from voting.
-Formal recorded votes are governed by Rules 17.3 and 17.4 above and not by this Rule 17.6. - 17.7 If the Council do not vote for a motion, a further motion can be proposed or the Mayor may proceed to the next item of business with no decision being taken by the Council.
+17.9 In respect of all matters voted on at the Meeting, which are not a formal recorded vote, the minutes will record the numerical breakdown of the votes and whether they abstained from voting.
+Formal recorded votes are governed by Rules 17.5 to 17.76 above and not by this Rule 17.98.